Things to do in the Jordaan

 Cruise along the Prinsengracht

+The verdict is in, and it's unanimous: there's no better way to see Amsterdam than from the water.
 Canal tours in Amsterdam recently topped the list of the world’s best travel experiences, and no first-time visit to the Dutch capital could be complete without one.
 There are various companies you can book with, and most cruise routes pass through the flowery streets of De Jordaan along the Prinsengracht and Brouwersgracht—two of the city's most picturesque and historic canals.

-Step into the diary pages of Anne Frank
+Absorb the heartbreaking story of Anne Frank

 Shop for organic produce and trinkets

-Warm hospitality, sticky floorboards and reasonably-priced beers?
+Warm hospitality, sticky wooden floorboards and reasonably-priced beers?
 You’ll find many of the city’s most authentic and more notorious drinking establishments in the Jordaan, where a bruin café (brown bar)-hopping tour never disappoints any night of the week.
 Café ‘t Smalle is a lovely old pub with wood panelling and a beautiful waterside terrace.
 Or for even more history, the beautifully restored Cafe 't Papeneiland, built in 1642, allegedly conceals a tunnel in the basement that Catholic priests were smuggled in and out from.
 Or, you won’t get away with not joining the merriment at Café de Twee Zwaantjes, which hosts regular karaoke evenings, Dutch sing-a-longs and Motown nights.

 Catch a classical matinee concert

 Situated on one of Amsterdam's oldest and most charming squares, Noorderkerk is an active Protestant church and an idyllic setting for a matinee classical concert.
 Concerts typically run on Saturday afternoons from September through May, regularly attracting an audience of classical experts and curious newcomers.
 Other events on the agenda include regular church services, neighbourhood dinners, fashion shows, product launches, and exhibitions.
+Keep an eye on the cultural agenda for more.

 Keep the laughs coming